f4hbg/ezChromato/INSTALL.md

 ```
  ./ezchromato.sh
  ```
-will launch the console UI, at the first step (gc id) you have two choices : give an name/gc_id of your choice, or just type enter to use timestamp
+launch the console UI

+at the first step (gc id) you have two choices :

+- just type enter to use timestamp and autoincrement number as filename

+- provide complete informations (gc_id/column/method/attenuation/standard) that will be used as filename

-then you have to give the time of analysis (in upper round minutes)
+then you have to give the duration of the analysis (in upper round minutes)

 the live graph windows (gnuplot-qt) opens in fullscreen, and shows the message "waiting for data" in the right upper corner

-graph starts automatically when analysis begins, the windows close after specified analysis time
+graph starts automatically when analysis begins, the windows closes after specified analysis time

 ```
 ./ezchromato_multi.sh 7
 ```
-will launch infinite acquisition loop with 7 minutes analysis time
+launch infinite auto acquisition loop with 7 minutes analysis time

-if you are lucky enough to have an autosampler you can leave the machine to run on its own and go to the beach
+so if you are lucky enough to have an autosampler, you can let the machine work by itself and go to the beach :)

+to stop it, minimize the gnuplot windows and ctrl-c the console

 ---

-in all cases, files are stored in ./ezChromato/data folder, and send via network to smb server if you activated the option
+output files are stored in ./ezChromato/data folder (and are sent via network to a smb server if you activated the option)